Icd-Kohi/Grabbing/README.md

 ### In-game footage:

 - "Player is white, item is yellow"

 ![](/images/readme-img1.png "Player is white, item is yellow")

-- "Player can click the item"
+- "Item red indicates that Player can interact with it"

 ![](/images/readme-img2.png "Player can click the item")

 - "Player throw the item"

 ![](/images/readme-img3.png "Player throw the item")

 ### TODOs: